 Getting paid under the table can jeopardize your ability to draw disability benefits.
-This primarily applies to Social Security Disability Insurance (SSDI), a program that bridges the gap between the time you suffer a disabling impairment and the time you reach full retirement age.
+Specifically, you may not qualify for Social Security Disability Insurance (SSDI) benefits.
+SSDI is a program that bridges the gap between the time you suffer a disabling impairment and the time you reach full retirement age.

-Was I Paid “Under The Table”?
+Was I Paid “Under the Table?”

 Some jobs are much more likely to pay under the table than others, but it can occur in almost any industry.
 Manual labor, childcare, handyman jobs, and housekeeping jobs are often paid in cash without reporting to the IRS.

-SSDI requires you earn a certain number of work credits to be eligible for benefits.
-You earn these credits by paying Social Security (FICA) taxes on the income you earn.
+The Social Security Administration (SSA) requires you earn a certain number of work credits to be eligible for SSDI benefits.
+You earn these credits by paying Social Security payroll taxes (also known as FICA) on the income you earn.
 If your employer pays you legally and takes out payroll taxes, you will likely earn up to four work credits each year.

 If you have been reporting cash payments or cash tips on your taxes and paying FICA taxes, you are most likely earning work credits and may be eligible.

-Can I Work Under The Table While Drawing SSDI?
+Can I Work Under the Table While Drawing SSDI?

 Some people may try to work under the table while also drawing SSDI benefits.
 This is not a good idea, as it could constitute fraud if discovered.
 If you can work and need the additional income, you should consider getting a job that pays legally.